alexwkleung/Iris/README.md

 # Info

-Iris is written in TypeScript and Rust.

 The app is currently in early development and may not be 100% stable for daily use.

 Only macOS installers are supplied in the early development phase.
-Other platforms will be supported in the official release.
+Other platforms are planned to be supported in the official release (v1.0.0).

 You can use the [GitHub Discussions](https://github.com/alexwkleung/Iris/discussions) for communication.
 Other mediums will be created in the near future.

 # Installation

-At the moment, you can install the latest dev builds from [releases](https://github.com/alexwkleung/Iris/releases).
+You can install the latest dev builds from [releases](https://github.com/alexwkleung/Iris/releases).

 If you want to build the app directly from source, follow the instructions in [Development](#development).